 While the pudding is chilling, make the pineapple salsa and toasted coconut.
 Both of these can be made ahead of time and stored separately until serving.

-In a small sauté pan, add the lime juice, rum and pineapple.
+In a small sauté pan, add the lime juice, rum (if using), chopped pineapple and 1 tablespoon of sweetener.

 Simmer on medium heat for about 2 minutes, until most of the liquid has evaporated and the pineapple chunks are slightly soft.